Medically Reviewed byDr. Dhanushika Dilshani

 The Mistake: She used ice packs and anti-inflammatory pills daily, which temporarily numbed the pain but left her knee feeling increasingly stiff and weak.

-The Solution: We stopped the ice therapy, introduced weekly Janu Basti sessions to warm the joint tissues, and implemented a daily eccentric decline squat program.
+The Solution: We stopped the ice therapy, introduced weekly Janu Basti sessions to warm the joint tissues, and implemented a warm, Vata-pacifying diet with ginger tea.

 The Outcome: Clara reported an 85% reduction in knee stiffness within 6 weeks and successfully returned to her running routine without pain.